prajaysingh/EKS-projects/EFS-Fargate-multiapp/README.md

          Permissions: 0750

 2) Apply the manifests that creates storage-class,pvc,pv,pod for 2 different applications.
-Replace filesystem id and access point id with your values in Persistent volume section.
+Replace {filesystem id} and {access point} id with your values in Persistent volume section.

         kubectl apply -f App1.yml

         kubectl apply -f App2.yml

- 3) For verification, you can exec to any pod and see the permission is matching or not using
+ 3) For verification, you can exec to any of those 2 pods and see the permission is matching or not using

         ls -la /data/